 Building Engagement with Distance Learning provides a framework for supporting all students, including those with significant cognitive disabilities, to actively:

-- Interact with others; Engage with classmates;
+- interact with others;

-- Participate in routines and transitions
+- participate in routines and transitions.

 Think about distance learning for students with disabilities as happening in phases.
 The First Phase focused on getting something going for students, even if it was not perfect.
 The Second Phase is thinking more holistically about the students, how to embed learning opportunities in their home environments, moving forward with greater collaboration with team members, including parents and siblings, and using online tools to provide greater access and engagement.
-The Third Phase which we are now entering is when programs integrate the principles of quality inclusive practices and effective instruction into distance learning.
+The Third Phase, which we are now entering, is when programs integrate the principles of quality inclusive practices and effective instruction into distance learning.
 And the Fourth Phase involves both considering strategies to support hybrid learning as well as ensuring that the knowledge, skills, and collaboration that were gained during distance learning transfer back into the classroom.
 The TIES Center is now focusing its work on the Third and Fourth Phases, particularly for students with significant cognitive disabilities.
 The specific DL articles, to date, that provide a detailed process for engaging in this work, with examples, are found in DL article 17.